 What is your role in i-PROGNOSIS?

-In the i-PROGNOSIS project, Faculdade de Miotricidade Humana (FMH), University of Lisbon, Portugal, is responsible for the design and development of the i-PROGNOSIS Personalized Game Suite (PGS) that aims to mitigate Parkinson’s Disease symptoms in a personalized and gamified environment.
+In the i-PROGNOSIS project, Faculdade de Motricidade Humana (FMH) (University of Lisbon, Portugal) is responsible for the design and development of the iPrognosis Games mobile application that consists of different games included in the Personalized Game Suite (PGS), along with a Warming up game and several Assessment Tests.
+The iPrognosis Games application aims to mitigate the PD symptoms in a personalized and gamified environment.

-Targeting intelligent early detection and intervention in Parkinson’s, the PGS design introduces, in a unified platform, the integration of different serious games, i.e.: ExerGames, DietaryGames, EmoGames, and Handwriting/Voice Games, all related to Parkinson’s symptoms.
+Targeting intelligent early detection and intervention in PD area, the PGS design introduces, in a unified platform, the integration of different Serious Games (SGs), i.e.: ExerGames, DietaryGames, EmoGames, and Handwriting/Voice Games, all related with the PD symptoms.

 How are the games helpful for patients and the medical doctors?

-In addition to the Personalized Game Suite (PGS), each Parkinson’s patient will perform different PGS assessment tests that will correspond to the initial evaluation with the supervision of the doctor.
-In particular, the PGS assessment tests were developed based on the Unified Parkinson’s disease rating scale (UPDRS III covering postural, balance, coordination, hand movements, refined finger movements and speech aspects).
-All these motor aspects are reflected in multiple ways in the general design and development of the 14 games included in the i-PROGNOSIS Personalized Game Suite.
+In addition to the PGS, each PD patient will perform different PGS Assessment Tests that will correspond to the Initial Evaluation (as a diagnostic evaluation moment) with the supervision of the doctor.
+In particular, the PGS Assessment Tests were developed based on the UPDRS III (mostly related with postural, balance, coordination, hand movements, refined finger movements and speech aspects).
+All these motor aspects are reflected in multiple ways in the general design and development of the 14 games included in the PGS.